PatrickAlphaC/openweathermap_cl_ea/README.md

 - Click Browse and select the `cl-ea.zip` file
 - Select a Storage Bucket to keep the zip in
 - Function to execute: gcpservice
-- Click More, Add variable
+- Click More, Add variable (repeat for all environment variables)
   - NAME: API_KEY
   - VALUE: Your_API_key